JudeScarbrough/ModelNode/readme.md

 - #### Support for prompt context
     Allows context such as code documentation, historical context, or prior conversation history to be included, enabling more accurate and informed responses.

-- #### Logging for requests and responses
-    Captures request and response data for debugging, monitoring, and analytics.

 - #### Web-based UI for sending prompts and viewing responses
     Provides a simple and intuitive web interface to interact with the server, send queries, and visualize responses.